 It is important to also note that the popular consultation as a mechanism to determine the views of the people already contains a self-defeating mechanism.
 The Protocol stipulates that any shortcomings in the CPA identified by the popular consultation shall be rectified within the framework of the CPA through a negotiated deal between the federal states (Blue Nile, South Kordofan) and the central government.
-First, it is clear that the right of the people of the region to rectify the CPA, to effectively redress political grievances in the region, is
+First, it is clear that the right of the people of the region to rectify the CPA, to effectively redress political grievances in the region, is restricted to the CPA's framework.
+But it is this very problematic framework, which needs to be challenged, if any rectification is to be effective.

-&lt;sup>67 The detailed delays and violations have been documented in the AEC's annual reports.
+67 The detailed delays and violations have been documented in the AEC's annual reports.
 Already in its mid-term report in 2008, the Commission noted: "Lack of reconstruction and development has a negative impact on integration and security.
 For wider stabilisation the historical marginalisation of the Nuba needs to be addressed."
 (AEC Mid Term Evaluation Report, 3rd of July 2008, p.
 32-33).